ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 #### Public IP address

-We'll need a public IP address for the Application Gateway.
-Add the following bicep to the `main.bicep` file:
+We'll need a public IP address for the application gateway.
+Add the following Bicep to the `main.bicep` file:

 ```bicep
 // Public IP address